Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Step 2.
 Deposit funds into your account

-BNB is widely available on Canadian exchanges, which means you can deposit NZD to buy your BNB.
+BNB is widely available on New Zealand exchanges, which means you can deposit NZD to buy your BNB.
 Look for an exchange in the table above that offers your preferred payment method such as bank transfer, credit or debit card.

 Step 3.
 Buy BNB